Assessments and exams: Know the rules and don't cheat!

 - You are reminded to arrive in good time for your examinations and to listen carefully to the Chief Invigilator's announcements.
 The Chief Invigilator is responsible for the proper conduct of examinations, including ensuring that they start and finish on time.

-- Students found in possession of unauthorised material such as mobile 'phones, during invigilated examinations, will be reported by the Invigilators and disciplinary action may be taken against the student.
+- Students found in possession of unauthorised material such as mobile phones or notes (hand or type written), during invigilated examinations, will be reported by the Invigilators and disciplinary action may be taken against the student.

 If you need further guidance on avoiding the use of unfair means as you prepare for exams and other assessed work over the next month or so, you should seek help from your tutors or supervisor.